Install the extension

 Better to know the boundaries up front than find out after checkout.

-You must press play on the video before the extension can detect the stream.
+The video needs to be playing before the extension can find the stream.

-You must already have access to the content.
-It does not bypass paywalls or permissions.
+You have to already have access to the content — the extension does not bypass paywalls or permissions.